Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/tasks/segmentation_2D.md

     * Institutions: [Computer Science Department and BIOSS Centre for Biological Signalling Studies, University of Freiburg, Germany]
     * Abstract: There is large consent that successful training of deep networks requires many thousand annotated training samples.
 In this paper, we present a network and training strategy that relies on the strong use of data augmentation to use the available annotated samples more efficiently.
 The architecture consists of a contracting path to capture context and a symmetric expanding path that enables precise localization.
 We show that such a network can be trained end-to-end from very few images and outperforms the prior best method (a sliding-window convolutional network) on the ISBI challenge for segmentation of neuronal structures in electron microscopic stacks.
 Using the same network trained on transmitted light microscopy images (phase contrast and DIC) we won the ISBI cell tracking challenge 2015 in these categories by a large margin.
 Moreover, the network is fast.
 Segmentation of a 512x512 image takes less than a second on a recent GPU.
 The full implementation (based on Caffe) and the trained networks are available at this http URL .
     * Comments:
+        * > (2015, SegNet) As compared to SegNet, U-Net [16] (proposed for the medical imaging community) does not reuse pooling indices but instead transfers the entire feature map (at the cost of more memory) to the corresponding decoders and concatenates them to upsampled (via deconvolution) decoder feature maps.
         * > (2016, RefineNet) The method Seg-Net [2] and U-Net [40] apply skip-connections in the deconvolution architecture to exploit the features from middle layers.
         * > (2021, PVT) Inspired by FCN, U-Net [37] is proposed for especially the medical image segmentation domain, which bridges the information flow between corresponding low-level and high-level feature maps with the same spatial sizes.
 * [[UNet++](https://arxiv.org/abs/1807.10165)]